bradarndt/bradarndt.github.io/blog/development_principles.md

 # Development Principles

+# Coding
-Borrow code liberally, but understand how and why it does what it does
+## Borrow code liberally, but understand how and why it does what it does

-Never be more than 10 lines of code from being able to execute/test your code
+## Never be more than 10 lines of code away from being able to execute/test your code

-Take the time to make executing your code trivial
+## Take the time to make executing and testing your code trivial

-Knowing how to arrive at the answer is sometimes more valuable than knowing the answer itself
+## Knowing how to arrive at the answer is sometimes more valuable than knowing the answer itself

+## Troubleshooting
+### Learn to isolate the lowest common denominator

+## Communication
-Practice adapting your message to your audience
+### Practice adapting your message to your audience

-Don't underestimate pictures
+### Don't underestimate pictures

-Learn to isolate the lowest common denominator
+## Learning/Professional Development

-Practice reading unfamiliar code
+### Practice reading unfamiliar code

-Look for opportunities to learn a new technology
+### Look for opportunities to learn a new technology